A signature is the most basic way to indicate your agreement to a contract. No matter whether your signature’s messy or unusual, it is legally valid.

 Most people use pens for signing documents because pencil marks can be smudged or erased.
 But a signature signed in pencil is just as valid as one signed in ink.

 Some people use stamps as signatures.
 And nowadays, electronic signatures are all the rage, considering they ensure social distancing and also help reduce paper wastage.

 - You Don’t Have to Sign It Yourself

 In some circumstances, you may be unable to sign a contract yourself.
-In these cases, you can have an agent sign the contract on your behalf.
+In these cases, an agent can sign the contract on your behalf.
 Many business owners give power of attorney to a manager to sign documents on his or her behalf.
 Likewise, one partner may be given the authority to sign documents on behalf of all partners.

 - You Don’t Have To Sign At All

 Some arrangements are legally binding without a signature.
 Emails, for instance, can also indicate agreement to the terms of a contract.
 Such an arrangement regularly takes place between business people with ongoing relationships.

 Some contracts are binding even without a signature.
 These are contracts where you express oral agreement, which is also valid.

 - Electronic Signatures Are Also Valid

 Since the passing of the Electronic Signatures in Global and National Commerce (E-SIGN) Act in 2000, electronic contracts and signatures have the same validity as paper documents.
 Local laws may vary from state to state, but you can generally conduct your business legally with electronic signatures.